-As well as larger installation pieces, throughout his career contemporary mixed–media artist, Richard Tuttle has made and exhibited many small collages as well as prints and artist’s books.
+Throughout his career, contemporary mixed–media artist, Richard Tuttle has made and exhibited - as well as larger installation pieces - many small collages, prints and artist’s books.

-In 2005, in Time magazine, Richard Lacayo reviewing Tuttle's retrospective at the San Francisco Museum of Modern Art, called him “the man of small things.”
+In 2005, in Time magazine, in his review of Tuttle's retrospective at the San Francisco Museum of Modern Art, Richard Lacayo called him “the man of small things.”

-But the sub-text to the article "Richard Tuttle works with humble materials for delicate effects." indicates that in this case Lacayo was not thinking of the work as 'small' so much in terms of size as in the absence of grandeur of its conceptual approach.
+But in this case Lacayo was not thinking of the work as 'small' so much in terms of size as in the absence of grandeur of its conceptual approach.

 "In the 1980s, when so much art was big and declamatory, it was always a relief to come across one of Tuttle’s meticulous drawings or his gentle constructions, making their case that the smallest gesture could carry weight...